 Besides the Eno collaborations and many other solo works, almost 15 years passed before the appearance of another Cluster album, 1994's One Hour.
 The band embarked on tours of both Japan and the United States in 1996 (sets from both of which were recorded and subsequently released as live albums) before entering a hiatus in 1997.
 Though fiercely active on solo projects, it would be almost ten years until Moebius and Roedelius would reunite to work on Cluster material, coming together in April of 2007 for a performance at the Kosmische Club in Camden, London.
 Over the next few years, the duo would play select dates, including a stop at Detroit's Institute for the Arts in May of 2008, as well as a set at that year's No Fun Fest in New York City.

 In 2009, Qua surfaced as their 11th studio album and their first in over a decade.
 That year the band also played the opening spot at post-rockers Tortoise's gig at London's Royal Festival Hall.
 By 2010, the duo once more disbanded, playing what was to be their final concert in December of that year.
 However, Roedelius continued making music as Qluster along with Zeitkratzer's Onnen Bock; Armin Metz joined the group in 2013.
 In 2015, two separate releases of material from the band's 1996 concert tours were revised and reissued on the Bureau B label, Japan Live and USA Live.
 In July of that year, Dieter Moebius passed away at the age of 71.
-The following year, Bureau B issued 1971-1981, a box set compiling Cluster's first eight albums as well as a previously unreleased live disc, Konzerte 1972/1977. ~ John Bush
+The following year, Bureau B issued 1971-1981, a box set compiling Cluster's first eight albums as well as a previously unreleased live disc, Konzerte 1972/1977 (which was given a stand-alone issue in 2017). ~ John Bush

 Track List: Qua

 Track List: Sowiesoso